MT4Mars/MT4U/README.md

     show/hide tracks depending on their category.

     You can configure your buttons however you want.
-The provided configuration works out of the box with the View buttons on an MCU:
+The provided configuration works out of the box with the View buttons on an MCU and the "Option+" modifier:
         MIDI Tracks - Audio Tracks - Audio Inst. - Aux - Busses - User

     The buttons will show/hide tracks depending on their category.